CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/World/IWorld.md

 `import crafttweaker.world.IWorld`

 ## Extending IBlockProperties
-IBlockState extends [IBlockAccess](/Vanilla/World/IBlockAccess/).
-That means that all methods that are available to [IBlockAccess](/Vanilla/World/IBlockAccess/) objects are also available to IBlockState objects.
+IWorld extends [IBlockAccess](/Vanilla/World/IBlockAccess/).
+That means that all methods that are available to [IBlockAccess](/Vanilla/World/IBlockAccess/) objects are also available to IWorld.

 ## Creating an IWorld object
 Normally, you can derive this object from entities or other functions.
 If you need to create it yourself though, this is the way to go: